openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 ## Open Questions [optional]

 1. Are users willing to provide precompiled DriverContainers (We have already some commitments)?
 This helps immensely in disconnected environments and only validated combinations of driver + kernel would be e.g. provided.
-Source instal should be the fallback solution
+Source install should be the fallback solution

 ## Summary